-Principia College provides a generous financial aid program which is based on individual family need.
-Grants, loans and employment are available to qualified students who submit applications by the due date.
+Principia College's financial aid program provides aid based on individual family need.
+Grants, loans and student employment are available to qualified students who submit applications by the due date.
 Applications submitted after this date will be considered and awards made as long as funds are available.
 Last year Principia awarded more than \$10 million in merit scholarships and need-based aid to approximately 90% of the enrolled students.